pippim/pippim.github.io/index.md

 Welcome to {{ site.title }}'s website.

-A different kind of search engine greets you.
-Most operate at 2.5 MB/s over the internet.
-This one runs at 19,200 MB/s at average RAM speeds.
+A different kind of site search engine greets you.
+Others operate at an average speed of 2.5 MB/s over the internet.
+This one runs at average RAM speed of 19,200 MB/s!

 Convert your most popular Stack Exchange Posts to your own website with additional features like; Table of Contents,